How Loan Consultants Prepare Professional CMA Reports

 Step 3: Sales Projections

 Sales projections are a critical component of the CMA report.
-Use the borrower's sales projections as a starting point, but critically evaluate their reasonableness.
+Use the borrower's sales projections as a starting point.
+Even so, critically evaluate their reasonableness.
 Look at the following factors:

 - Historical Sales Trends: Analyze past sales performance to identify growth patterns and seasonality.